Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

+where the last inequality holds for large enough~$n$.
+We conclude that~$\rndmodel(n)$ is nowhere dense with high probability. \end{proof}

-The above lemma will later provide the positive statement, namely, that large shallow clique-minors are improbable due to a coupling to the occurrence to large cliques in the above setting.
-However, Theorem~\ref{thm:conf-chunglu-char} also states that the cubic degree distribution do \emph{not} result in graphs with bounded expansion.
+The above corollary will later provide the positive statement, namely, that large shallow clique-minors are vanishingly improbable.
+However, Theorem~\ref{thm:conf-chunglu-char} also states that cubic degree distributions do \emph{not} result in graphs with bounded expansion.
 The following lemma provides us with the necessary negative statement.